Just Us Two TravelEuropean City Breaks & Faraway Destinations

 On our way to the airport, I had hidden an envelope in the glove-box of the car.
 Inside I had written 6 destinations.
 This was his first clue where we would be heading.
 On a piece of paper inside the envelope, I had written: Spain, Italy, France, Ireland, Greece and Germany.
 With this, I had also wrapped a guidebook that he couldn’t open until after the final reveal.

-I told him that out of all the places I had written; he had to pick one town or city that he would like to visit and give the reasons.
+I told him that out of all the places I had written; he had to pick one that he would like to visit and give the reasons.
 It made for a fun car game.
 I then whittled it down to a final three of Ireland, France, and Spain.
-Even though it was Italy we would travel to, I thought I would throw him a bit of a curve ball.
+Even though we were travelling to Italy, I thought I would throw him a bit of a curveball.

-I explained it was a surprise, and that Jason did not know.
-Checking us in, I handed him our boarding cards.
-I saw his eyes light up when, at last, I revealed the destination to him.
+I explained it was a surprise; and that Jason did not know.
+Checking us in, I handed him the boarding cards.
+His eyes lit up when, at last, I revealed the destination to him.
 Rome!
 Jason is a huge geek and loves his history, so I knew I had made the right choice.
-This was going to be an incredible trip for both of us.
+This was going to be an incredible trip for both of us, and we couldn’t wait to get on the plane.

 OUR HOTEL IN ROME

-Our stay for the next three days would be the beautiful Marcella Royal & Rooftop Garden Hotel on Via Flavia, a short walk from the centre of the city.
-It was a great hotel with very comfy clean rooms, friendly staff, and a great breakfast option.
+Our stay for the next three days would be Marcella Royal & Rooftop Garden Hotel on Via Flavia.
+It was a short walk from the centre of the city.
+The hotel was magnificent, offering comfortable and clean rooms, amiable staff, and a superb breakfast.
+We had the best view out over the city from our rooftop terrace.
+You could even see the dome of Saint Peter’s Basilica.

 OUR THREE-DAY ROME ITINERARY